mbasagoitia/data-structures-and-algorithms-python/linear-programming-approximation-algorithms/notes/travelling-salesperson/exact-algorithms.md

 - The subset contains 1 vertex: mcp({i}, e) -> mcp = ci1 + cie (only one way to traverse; cost of start to i + i to e)
 - The subset is empty: mcp({}, e) = c1e (cost from start to end)

-To construct the TSP tour, record the vertetx at each step that gives you the minimum cost path.
+To construct the TSP tour, record the vertex at each step that gives you the minimum cost path.

 ### Time Complexity